 The relative ease of moral or social issues for the voter is confirmed in a study of a range of ballot measures in the United States comparing referendums on same-sex marriage with referendums on other issues (Burnett, 2019).
 Voters displayed greater knowledge of the relevant issues at stake and a greater awareness of which groups were backing which side of the argument, which in turn had a positive impact on turnout.
 Some issues are easier to address than others and there is evidence to suggest that moral or social issues are most likely to be on the easier side of the line.

 A third step is to distinguish between when cues or heuristics come primarily vertically to citizens from elites and when citizens are more able to use and access horizontal cues.
-Such horizontal heuristics traditionally come from family, friends and their own lived experience; in recent years, these have been complemented by the rise of social media platforms (Kam, 2012).
+Such horizontal heuristics traditionally come from family, friends and their own lived experience; in recent years, these have been complemented by the rise of social media platforms ( although these too can be elite-influenced) (Kam, 2012).
 The heuristics or shortcuts available to citizens are not all top-down, driven by elites.
 A range of horizontal, fast and frugal heuristics are used by humans (Gigerenzer, 2007) that are drawn from their everyday ways of calculating and resolving choices.
 One of such well-established heuristics is ‘recognition’ (Gigerenzer, 2015) where the key is to have recalled a known, trusted piece of information that enables comparisons to be made around that piece of information.
-Laboratory-based experiments of this heuristic often test people’s capacity to judge the longitude or size of different cities and indicate that where the relevant information is available in one case, comparison with other unknown cases can lead to successful choices about other cases.
+Laboratory-based experiments of this heuristic often test people’s capacity to judge the longitude position or size of different cities and indicate that where the relevant information is available in one case, comparison with other unknown cases can lead to successful choices about other cases.
 In a political context the suggestion therefore could be that the recognition cue will help best when a reliable decision anchor – a trusted starting point for judgment – is available to the citizen.

-The final step is to note some task environments can stimulate extra cognitive effort than others.
+The final step is to note some task environments can stimulate greater cognitive effort than others.
 The commitment to additional effort may reflect factors connected to the individual, such as their level of interest in the issue or their disposition to learn and explore issues in depth, but it can also reflect contextual factors.
 If the task environment is accompanied by a strong sense of civic duty, of obligation and accountability to fellow citizens then there is evidence that this can encourage greater cognitive effort.
 Experimental data suggests that a simple appeal to civic duty can make a difference in the cognitive effort of citizens (Kam, 2007).
 Another option is to make engagement compulsory (see the work of Lijphart, 1997).
 Australia is one of the thirteen countries in the world with enforced compulsory voting.
 Compulsory voting is framed by the Australian Commonwealth Electoral Act as a problem of democratic responsibility: ‘[I]t shall be the duty of every elector to record his vote at each election.
 Just as citizens have a duty to pay taxes and to serve on juries, so they have a duty to help to decide how the country should be governed’ (cited in in Hill, 2002, 88).
 Though many studies have focused on the effects of compulsory voting on turnout (Panagopoulos, 2008), partisanship (Miller and Dassonneville, 2016) and social policy directions (Fowler, 2013), little empirical work has been done on whether compulsory voting effectively contributes to a greater sense of civic duty.

 Research Design, data and contextualisation